MeseretGebru/AC-iOS-tictactoe/README.md

 ## The ```git``` side of things

 1. Fork this repo if you haven't already.
-2. Clone your **own** fork to your local project directory.
+2. Clone your **own** fork to your local project directory in Terminal.
 	```
 	git clone https://github.com/YOURNAMEHERE/AC-iOS-tictactoe.git
 	```
 3. At this point you should be able to open the project in that folder and have a working table showing titles and dates.
-Work on the assignment and when you're done when you're done commit inside XCode or on the command line and then run the below.
-That will  push your changes up to that branch on your fork.
+Work on the assignment and when you're done when you're done `commit` inside XCode or on the Terminal command line and then run the below.
+That will `push` your changes up to that branch on your fork.
 	```
 	git add .
 	git commit -am "I made these changes"
 	git push origin master
 	```
-4. Feel free to commit early and often as a "checkpoint" of sorts to save your work.
+4. Feel free to `commit` early and often as a "checkpoint" of sorts to save your work.
-5. Make a pull request from **your** fork to C4Q/master.
+5. Make a pull request from **your** fork to C4Q/master at the Github site once you're done.
 6. Take a breather.
+We did it, Reddit!